Dragon745/DailySchedule/docs/MIGRATION_STRATEGY.md

 # DailySchedule App Migration Strategy

-## From Firebase to Local Storage
+## From Firebase to IndexedDB

 ### Overview

-This document outlines the comprehensive strategy and roadmap for migrating the DailySchedule application from Firebase authentication and Firestore datastore to a local storage-based system with simple username input.
+This document outlines the comprehensive strategy and roadmap for migrating the DailySchedule application from Firebase authentication and Firestore datastore to an IndexedDB-based system with simple username input.

 ### Current Architecture Analysis